 echo "Synced v$PLAYBOOK_VERSION to $repo"

-| Practice | Why It Matters | Implementation |
+| Practice | What It Buys You | Implementation |

 |---|---|---|

-| Semantic versioning | Teams can pin to major versions and adopt minor updates automatically | Tag skill files with semver in the playbook repo; sync script respects version constraints per-repo |
+| Semantic versioning | Teams pin to majors and adopt minors automatically — no surprise behavior changes | Tag skill files with semver in the playbook repo; the sync script honors version constraints per repo |

-| Changelog per skill | Engineers need to know what changed before adopting an update | CHANGELOG.md in each skill directory, updated on every PR that modifies the skill |
+| Per-skill changelog | Engineers know what changed before adopting an update — no archeology required | CHANGELOG.md inside each skill directory, updated on every PR that touches the skill |

-| Automated validation | Catch regressions before they reach production workflows | CI pipeline runs each skill's test suite against sample inputs and checks output structure |
+| Automated validation | Catches regressions before they reach production workflows — including model-side drift | CI runs each skill's test suite against sample inputs, checks output structure, fails the build on regression |

-| Deprecation policy | Prevent abrupt removal of workflows teams depend on | 30-day deprecation window with automated warnings via sync script |
+| Deprecation policy | Prevents abrupt removal of workflows that other teams depend on | 30-day deprecation window with automated warnings injected by the sync script |

-| Ownership metadata | Someone must be accountable for each skill's quality | OWNERS.md file listing primary and secondary owners with escalation paths |
+| Ownership metadata | An unambiguous person to call when the skill misbehaves at 3am | OWNERS.md per skill listing primary and secondary owners with escalation paths |

 Monthly Lightweight Check-ins